The Perfect Bali Itinerary for 10 Days- Travel Guide for your First Time in 2025

 I visit Bali every year with my average stay around a month (my longest was 2) most people I talk to however have around 10 days or two weeks to spend in Bali.

+From Uluwatu to the far north and everything in between.
 I’ve put together the perfect Bali Itinerary for 10 days!
 This will cover it all beaches, nightlife, tourist attractions, day trips, culinary experiences, waterfalls and rice paddies.

 Related: “Best Things to do in Laos for a First Time Visit”